LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 a user may specify that the system matrix :math:`{\mathcal A}` and/or preconditioner :math:`P` should be recomputed more frequently.

-As will be further discussed in the section :ref:`Mathematics.Preconditioning`, in the case of most Krylov methods, preconditioning may be applied on the left, right, or on both sides of :math:`{\mathcal A}`, with user-supplied routines for the preconditioner setup and solve operations.
+As will be further discussed in section :numref:`Mathematics.Preconditioning`, in the case of most Krylov methods, preconditioning may be applied on the left, right, or on both sides of :math:`{\mathcal A}`, with user-supplied routines for the preconditioner setup and solve operations.